 Are racist intrusive thoughts a sign of OCD?

 Not necessarily.
-These intrusive thoughts can be indicative of a number of other mental health conditions, as described above.
+Intrusive thoughts can be indicative of a number of mental health conditions, as described above.
 However, intrusive thoughts are a very common form of obsession that leads one to perform compulsions in OCD.
-One of the reasons why intrusive thoughts are so disturbing is not just their content—but that they are unpredictable.
+One of the reasons why intrusive thoughts are so disturbing is not just their content — but that they are unpredictable.

 Some of these unpredictable, negative and repetitive thoughts can surround race.
 In fact, so-called Race OCD is an OCD subtype in which people get sucked into a cycle of intrusive thoughts and compulsive behaviors out of fear of being racist.
-You may worry that you are acting racist or other people think you’re behaving in racist ways.
-You may even believe you must be a racist simply for having a racist thought in mind.
-The key is worry or doubt, which can be extreme and fill you with a flood of guilt and shame.
+You may worry that you are acting racist, or that other people think you’re behaving in racist ways.
+You may even believe you must be a racist simply for having a racist thought appear in your head.
+With OCD, this worry or doubt can be extreme and fill you with a flood of guilt and shame.
 As a result, you engage in compulsions to neutralize these distressing feelings.

-OCD may cause you to seek reassurance, but it never accepts it, says Dr. McGrath.
+And while OCD may cause you to seek reassurance, it never accepts it, says Dr. McGrath.
 You may ask a friend who was with you if they heard you say a racial slur, and they’d say no, of course not.
 You’d ask if maybe you whispered it, and they’d say they didn’t hear you say anything.
 “Aha!” your OCD would respond—it’s still possible that you could have said it, because there is no definitive proof otherwise.
-What if someone across the room secretly recorded you using the slur and it got blasted on social media, and then you lose your job, and so on and so forth?
+What if someone across the room secretly recorded you using the slur and it got blasted on social media, and then you lose your job…and the worries go on and on.